-Pukka Print launched in London March 2013 with its first collection called ‘Hema’.
+Pukka Print launched in London in March 2013 with its first collection called ‘Hema’.
 Showcased at the renowned Tissus d’Hélène showroom in Chelsea Harbour, the hand blocked prints on linen, all produced in India, have proved a hit with designers both here in the UK and abroad.

 The look is timeless and understated; the colours subtle and classic.
 The designs are inspired by Indian motifs and play with colour and scale.
 Soft aqua and dove blues, walnut brown, raspberry and blossom pinks and a stronger crimson and biting apple green are familiar yet reinterpreted in this developing design story.